CCI-MOC/ORE/README.md

 ## Development Environment

-DevStack is a collection of scripts designed to quickly deploy an OpenStack environment on a single node.
+DevStack is a collection of scripts designed to quickly deploy an OpenStack environment on a single node for testing purposes.
 MOC DevStack is a patch designed to be compatible with CentOS and add some functionality.

 #### Launch Instructions:
 - In Kaizen, launch a CentOS VM with $RAM, $CPU, $NETWORKING, $FLAVOR, $ETC